 For many retailers and restaurants, this is a familiar scenario.
 Your brand has opened new locations extensively in a market.
 The market has performed great, but now you face an important decision.
 Is it time to move on to new markets, or are there still growth opportunities in the existing market?

-This challenge is especially common with mature brands who may think they have few potential growth opportunities left, but it also affects emerging brands who are trying to determine if it’s time to enter a new market after investing heavily in their home region.
+This challenge is especially common with mature brands that may think they have few potential growth opportunities left, but it also affects emerging brands that are trying to determine if it’s time to enter a new market after investing heavily in their home region.
 There’s a fine line between overbuilding a market and leaving opportunities on the table.
 Finding the balance can be difficult.

 Market research plays an important role in determining whether you’ve maxed out a market or still have opportunities left.
 There are a variety of approaches for answering the question, but in this article, we’ll describe one of the most common.

 Market Potential Analysis: Defining Your Brand’s Maximum Potential

 Many real estate professionals and analysts have heard of a potential analysis, but what does this really involve?
 Simply stated, a potential analysis uses a previously developed site selection model to identify the optimal combination of locations based on a brand’s desired performance and cannibalization thresholds.
 This analysis can be conducted on a single market, a region, or even an entire country.